This post contains affiliate links. See my disclosure policy here.

 Method

-Add gin, cherry liqueur, triple sec, Aperol, Bénédictine, pineapple gum syrup, lime juice, and cubed ice to a shaker.
+Add gin, cherry liqueur, triple sec, Aperol, Bénédictine, pineapple gum syrup, and lime juice to a shaker.

 Shake for 10-20 seconds.

-Strain into a hurricane glass over fresh cracked ice.
+Fill a hurricane glass with fresh cracked ice.